ULA's Vulcan VC2S rocket launch

 A United Launch Alliance’s Vulcan VC2S rocket launches its first certification mission from Space Launch Complex 41 at Cape Canaveral Space Force Station, Florida, Jan.
 8, 2024.
 Cert-1 will deliver the Astrobotic Peregrine commercial lunar lander into a highly elliptical orbit more than 220,000 miles above Earth to intercept the moon and will carry a Celeste’s Memorial Spaceflight payload into deep space.
-(U.S. Space Force video by Tech.
-Sgt.
-Zoe Russell)
+(U.S. Space Force video by Joshua Conti)

 |Date Taken: